hashgraph/hedera-mirror-node/docs/design/hts.md

 ### Token Supply distribution

-`/api/v1/tokens/<symbol>/balances` this could be the equivalent of `/api/v1/balances?symbol=<symbol>` currently and would return a list of account and the token balances
+`/api/v1/tokens/<token_id>/balances` this would return a list of account and the token balances
 ```json
     {
         "timestamp": "0.000002345",